DataONEorg/Education/_bestpractices/bestpractices/document-steps-used.md

 To enable others to verify the quality of a given data product, and ideally, to reproduce it, it is critical that the steps followed to create that product be properly documented.

-## Related Best Practices

-- Consider the compatibility of the data you are integrating
-- Develop a quality assurance and quality control plan

 ## Additional Information

 This best practice is also applicable to other categories including Analysis and Visualization and Data Documentation.